Currently the production index is based on reference year 2015.

-The EU-harmonised national production index for industries and construction (current base 2015) has been calculated at the level of the divisions, subsections and Sections B to F of ÖNACE 2008 and for five main industrial groupings (consolidation of economic branches that predominantly produce goods for intermediate consumption, energy, capital goods, consumer durables or non-durables).
+The EU-harmonised national production index for industries and construction has been calculated at the level of divisions, subsections and sections B to F of ÖNACE 2008 and for five main industrial groupings MIG (consolidation of economic branches that predominantly produce goods for intermediate consumption, energy, capital goods, consumer durables or non-durables).
 On base 2015 the index has been published since 01/2015, on base 2010 since 01/2010 and on the base 2005 since 01/1996.
 In parallel, time series according to the old ÖNACE 2003 were made available until reference period 12/2008.
 From reference period 01/2009 results are only available according to the new ÖNACE 2008.

 In order to satisfy regional requirements, the production index is also compiled for all nine federal provinces.
-Initial provisional results applying the new base 2015 are published 55 days after the end of the reference period, revised values after 85 days and final values are published in October of the following year of the reference year.
+Initial provisional results are published 40 days after the end of the reference period, revised values after 70 days and final values are published in November of the following year of the reference year.
 The exact dates are given in the Publication calendar (available in German only).
 EU-harmonised working-day adjusted and seasonally adjusted series and trend series have been compiled since spring 2005 and are available to 1996 backwards according to the new ÖNACE 2008.
 For the seasonally and working-day adjusted series, there may be slight (methodologically justified) deviations to the entire time series for each new reporting month as a result of EU-harmonised adjustment.
 The current values are also published monthly in the Statistical Monitoring Reviews (available in German only), the STATcube database (available in German only), in the press releases as well as on the Eurostat website.

 The aim of the production index is to measure and depict the development of the monthly production output in real terms of the manufacturing establishments (ÖNACE B to F).
 It is expressed by the ratio of production volumes (or deflated production values) in the given reporting period to those of the base period, and is presented as an index number.
 The production index relates to all establishments in ÖNACE Sections B to F that exceed a defined number of employees and is now calculated from base year 2015.

-Because the reported production of all establishments in the Short Term Statistics Surveys in Industries and Construction is in principle reflected in the index calculations, the scope of these surveys simultaneously determines the representativity of the calculated production index.
-According to the principle of a concentration survey, the surveys take account only of those establishments and enterprises in the industries and construction sector (ÖNACE Sections B to F) that have a minimum number of employees on a common survey date of the previous year (applicable to all months of the given year), respectively since reference year 2008 turnover exceed a certain threshold (as long as thresholds for employees did not reach representativity criteria).
-Since the base 2000 ÖNACE divisions with fluctuating employee numbers, respectively with fluctuating turnover (since reference year 2008), standardised and constant workforce limits for the index calculation and its homogenous progression have been defined in order to ensure stable observation masses.
-In case also adjustments of the base take place.
+Since the reported production of all establishments in the Short Term Statistics Surveys in Industries and Construction is in principle reflected in the index calculations, the scope of these surveys simultaneously determines the representativity of the calculated production index.
+According to the principle of a concentration survey, the surveys take account only of those establishments and enterprises in the industries and construction sector (ÖNACE Sections B to F) that have a minimum number of employees on a common survey date of the previous year (applicable to all months of the given year), respectively since reference year 2008 whose turnover exceed a certain threshold (as long as thresholds for employees did not reach representativity criteria).
+In order to ensure stable observation masses, standardised and constant workforce limits for the index calculation and its homogenous progression have been defined for divisions with fluctuating employee numbers or fluctuating turnover starting with base 2000 ÖNACE.
+If necessary, adjustments of the base are made.

-The computation applies the Laspeyres concept (fixed base, fixed weighting).
-As from base 2005, the basis for the computation has comprised technical total production (TP) or, in those cases where TP is not available, sold production (SP).
-For each business variable, all deflated production values are added up and the values are allocated to the establishment’s ÖNACE subclass (i.e. the establishment’s main emphasis) (which thus comprises all characteristic and non-characteristic goods).
-The deflated values of all establishments that belong to a specific ÖNACE subclass (six digits) are then added up and this total is compared to the base value of the ÖNACE subclass.
-This provides (for Austria and for each federal province) for each ÖNACE subclass an index number that is then weighted and included in the index result.
-The weightings are determined at the ÖNACE subclass level and above.
-The differences between the old (base 2000) and the new concept (since base 2005) can be seen in the table entitled “Differences between the old and new production index concept” (PDF 79KB) (available in German only) and, from the end of November, can also be examined in the “Statistische Nachrichten”.
+The calculation follows the Laspeyres concept (fixed base, fixed weighting).
+As from base 2005, the basis for the calculation has comprised technical total production (TP) or, in those cases where TP is not available, sold production (SP).
+For each business variable, all deflated production values are aggregated and the values are allocated to the establishment’s ÖNACE subclass (i.e. the establishment’s main emphasis) which thus comprises all characteristic and non-characteristic goods.
+The aggregated and deflated values of all establishments that belong to a specific ÖNACE subclass (5 digits) are set into relation to the corresponding aggregated base value of the ÖNACE subclass.
+Weights derived from value added at factor cost are allocated to each ÖNACE subclass on the basis of which weighted indices are calculated.

 By eliminating seasonal influences and by standardising